lcostant/OMEGA/v1.0_TNG50/README.md

-# NIRCam and MIRI synthetic images of high-redshift galaxies from the IllustrisTNG50
+# NIRCam and MIRI synthetic images of massive TNG50 galaxies at 3<z<6

 This data release is composed of synthetic images of about 25,000 galaxies from the IllustrisTNG50[^1][^2].
 Galaxies are selected to be more massive than log(M)>9 solar masses at redshift z=3, z=4, z=5, and z=6.
 Synthetic images were created with the SKIRT[^3] radiative transfer code (v9.0), including the effects of dust attenuation and scattering.